secretstartups/handbook/support/managers/leadership-sync.html.md

 - refine solutions or merge requests related to issues
 - make decisions

-**Note:** It is worth reiterating though that these meetings are not for making decisions or discussing things that could be discussed within issues.
+**Note:** It is worth reiterating that these meetings are not for making decisions or discussing things that could just as effectively be discussed within issues.

 ### Organization of Support Leadership Meetings